South Grange Medical Group Practice

 As a practice we are dedicated to improving patient's health and as part of our many services we offer patients aged 75+ a general health check with the Practice Nurse.
 Please contact Reception to book a convenient appointment.

 MERGER BETWEEN SOUTH GRANGE MEDICAL CENTRE & ALBERT HOUSE CLINIC

 South Grange Medical Centre and Albert House Clinic approached NHS England with a proposal to merge together and deliver medical services from one site at South Grange Medical Centre.
-We are delighted that this merger was approved and Albert House successfully moved into South Grange Medical Centre from 1st January 2017.
+We are delighted that this merger was approved and Albert House successfully moved into South Grange Medical Centre in January 2017.

 We thank you in advance for your continued support throughout the transitional period.

 We want to get better at communicating with our patients.
 We want to make sure you can read and understand the information we send you.
 If you find it hard to read our letters or if you need someone to support you at appointments, please let us know.